-- Make sure your doctor knows if you are using probenecid before you use this medicine.
+- Make sure your doctor knows if you are taking probenecid before you take this medicine.

-- Birth control pills may not work as well while taking piperacillin.
-Use a second form of birth control while you are taking this medicine (such as a condom).
+- Birth control pills may not work as well while taking ampicillin.
+Use another kind of birth control while you are taking this medicine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have ever had an allergic reaction to any cephalosporin antibiotic such as Keflex® or Ceclor® before you take piperacillin.
+- Make sure your doctor knows if you have ever had an allergic reaction to any cephalosporin antibiotic such as Keflex® or Ceclor® before you take ampicillin.

-- Make sure your doctor knows if you have mononucleosis (mono), stomach or intestinal disease, asthma, liver or kidney disease, cystic fibrosis, hay fever, or other allergies before you take this medicine.
+- Make sure your doctor knows if you have mononucleosis (mono), stomach or intestinal disease, asthma, liver disease, hay fever, or other allergies before you take this medicine.